Commonjava/indy/user/addons/dot-maven/index.md

 If you've ever used a repository manager, you're familiar with the Maven `settings.xml` file.
 The first thing you always have to do after setting up your shiny new repository manager is go configure a `<mirror/>` in your settings, so Maven knows to use the proxy location instead of hitting the central repository directly.
 Ugh, editing XML!

-To make life easier, dotMaven delivers Maven `settings.xml` files that are generated specifically for use with each and every repository available on your AProx server.
+To make life easier, dotMaven delivers Maven `settings.xml` files that are generated specifically for use with each and every repository available on your Indy server.
 You can access these generated settings files directly, using a HTTP **GET** request, or you can access them via a mounted WebDAV directory.

 For example, you might use the default `public` repository group like this: